bluekamandy/SwiftUI-Cheat-Sheet/README.md

 }
 ```

 The first struct `ContentView` is where all of your UI design will happen.
 By default, everything in SwiftUI starts out **centered**.
 All of the declarative structures in SwiftUI are **capitalized**.
-So you can see that the

 SwiftUI code is parsed into a tree structure, so there is a lot of **[method chaining](https://en.wikipedia.org/wiki/Method_chaining)** ([another link](https://blog.avenuecode.com/how-well-do-you-know-swiftui)) for modifying views.
 The structure of a user interface is based on various ContentViews that are placed on the screen and filled with different types of content.
+These are **not objects, but rather are values,** which has a lot of implications for how we should think about SwiftUI projects.
 If you look at the view debugging of the basic app, you'll see this structure.

 ![Screen Shot 2022-01-16 at 2.12.28 PM](images/ViewDebug.png)